 October 12, 2021

-[Readers’ Note: This is the second of four articles on the transition to value-based care models for providers.
+Author Note: This is the second of four articles on the transition to value-based care models for providers.
 Risk-based (also known as value-based) payment models, pro-market regulations, new competitors, technology advances and rising consumerism are combining to place enormous pressure on the healthcare industry to deliver better outcomes at lower costs with better customer experience.
-This article examines the platforms that new service companies have built to enable physician groups to take full risk.]
+This article examines the platforms that new service companies have built to enable physician groups to take full risk.
+Click to read Part 1, Part 2, Part 3, Part 4.

 Resistance to healthcare’s volume-based, fee-for-service (FFS) payment paradigm is growing at an accelerating pace.
 In response, innovative providers are exploring and implementing various roads to value.
 These include shared-savings payment schemes, bundled payments and capitation.
 Whichever path providers take, they must have the capabilities and tools necessary to accept and manage financial risk for the care services they provide.